 Leon Petersen, Redfield College, August 2016

-I taught the concept of circles and the measure of central angles inside the angles using real circles and real angles, making the circle in carpentry, it was a good idea and it eases the process of learning, but geogebra make the concept more easier for students, and made students more eager to solve every theorem circles by geogebra, they discover new things in circles.
+I used to teach the concept of circles and the measure of central angles inside angles using real circles and real angles - using wooden circles.
+It was a good idea and it made the process of learning easier.
+However, GeoGebra makes the concept much easier for students.
+With GeoGebra, students are more eager to solve every circle theorem.
+GeoGebra also enables students to discover new-to-them mathematical aspects within circles.
 Yousef Sherief, Kfar Aqab school, Palestine, September 2016